 More frequent updates

-Census data has been the primary data source for review work and informs decisions on classification updates, including minimum size thresholds for inclusion or exclusion of occupations and changes to the way occupations are described.
-The Census dataset has several limitations, most notably its five-yearly frequency with detailed data from Census often only available to the reviewers when it is released publicly, approximately one year after collection.
+The Census dataset is the primary data source which informs classification updates.
+It supports assessment of minimum size thresholds for inclusion or exclusion of occupations and identification of changes to the description of occupations.
+The Census dataset is available every five years, with detailed data available approximately one year after collection.

-A new update approach is under development to ensure that the highest priority areas of the classification are reviewed every year.
-The model aims to ensure that all categories in the classification are reviewed, at a minimum, every five years, and that a version with any major changes is published in time to support adoption by the Census.
-The aim is to balance the need for timely revision with long-term stability.
+A maintenance strategy supports updates to the highest priority areas of the classification.
+The current Maintenance Strategy aims to ensure the entire classification is reviewed, at a minimum, every five years, and major changes are reflected in the Census dataset.
+It seeks to balance the need for timely revision with long-term stability.
+A revised maintenance strategy will be released in 2025 to reflect feedback obtained from the comprehensive review.

 Labour Force and other market data